You are here

 Afternoon Sessions: 1:30pm - 5:00pm

-Summer Intensives offer high school students who are serious about artmaking, a choice of focused studios to help develop technical skills and build studio practice.
-Studio choices include a range of disciplines in both fine art and design.
-Students will have an opportunity to develop work for their portfolio.
+Summer Intensives in art and design offers high school students serious about fine art and design a choice of focused studios to help develop technical skills and build studio practice.
+Studio choices are available in both fine art and design, including a number of all day design and media focused studios.
+Students have an opportunity to develop work for their portfolio.

 Program Information and Cost